EU states agree on agricultural policy reform | DW | 21.10.2020

 The EU Commissioner for Agriculture and Fisheries Janusz Wojciechowski also announced the agreement on Twitter and thanked the "German Presidency for its efforts to take forward the work of the former Presidencies and for tabling compromise proposals."

-Under the new proposal, member state will have a greater level of freedom over how they achieve the agreed upon goals regarding conservation of nature, environmental protection and ensuring food quality.
+Under the new proposal, member states will have a greater level of freedom over how they achieve the agreed upon goals regarding the conservation of nature, environmental protection and ensuring food quality.

 States will have to send their policy plans to be approved by the EU Commission.
 States must also offer further "eco-measures" which go beyond the obligatory environmental protections — any farmer who follows these voluntary rules will be given extra funds.